 Figure.
 9, A schematic diagram of the interface with spin structures.

 Since the spectra were taken with circularly-polarised light, they do contain magnetic information, and if magnetic domains are present, one can detect the local spectra at each domain and can obtain some contrast in the XMCD images.
 Figures 10(a) and (b) shows the XAS spectra taken at the Mn and Co edge with right (C+) and left (C-) circular polarisations.
 The subtraction of these two signals provide XMCD spectra as shown in Figs. 10(c) and (d).
 For the Co spectrum, one can clearly see the domain structure using right-circularly-polarised light at L3 and L2 edges as shown in Fig. 10(e).
 An example of spectra at C+ and C- for the regions marked with a blue circle is given in Fig. 10(c).
 For the Mn spectrum, the domain structure is also available at the L3 edge and the corresponding XMCD spectrum can also be observed.
-The orbital and spin magnetic moments of Mn and Co can therefore be estimated from XAS and XMCD spectra using the Sum Rules [24].
-The orbital and spin moment of Co is 0.299±0.005 μB and 1.268±0.005 μB respectively.
-The total moment of Co is calculated to be 1.567±0.005 μB which agrees with the theoretical value of 1.60 μB.
-The orbital and spin moment of Mn is 0.270±0.005 μB and 0.320±0.005 μB respectively.
-The total moment of Mn is calculated to be 0.590±0.005 μB which is within the magnetic moment of Mn (0.5-2.8 μB).
+In the Mn3Ga (?? nm)/CoFe (?? nm)/cap (?? nm) orbital and spin magnetic moments of Mn and Co can therefore be estimated from XMCD spectra using the Sum Rules [24].
+The orbital and spin moments of Co are estimated to be (0.299±0.005) μB and (1.268±0.005) μB respectively.
+The total moment of Co is calculated to be (1.567±0.005) μB which agrees with the theoretical value of 1.60 μB [Ref.].
+The orbital and spin moments of Mn are also estimated to be (0.270±0.005) μB and (0.320±0.005) μB respectively.
+The total moment of Mn is calculated to be (0.590±0.005) μB which is within the literature magnetic moment of Mn (0.5-2.8) μB [Ref.].
+These estimated values represent those in the vicinity of Mn3Ga/COFe interface, confirming that the quality of these layers is not affected by their neighbouring layers.